Haddonfield's Hadrosaurus spacer Greenfield Hall

 William Mason Indian King exterior 2

 The Indian King Tavern Museum is a New Jersey Historic Site administered by the Division of Parks and Forestry of the New Jersey Department of Environmental Protection.
-William Mason, a historic preservation specialist with the Division of Parks and Forestry, is the tavern museum's manager.

 Note